-- Propose a scope of investigative and analytical activities required to meet the project objectives. - Perform sampling, analysis, and review of data sets to adequately scope the project and develop project plans. - Develop preliminary remedial action objectives (RAOs). - Develop understanding and presentation of current and future risk posed by COPCs to human health and the environment. - Develop potential methods and approach for scoping the groundwater modeling. - Identify potential Applicable or Relevant and Appropriate Requirements (ARARs) associated with the location and contaminants of the site and the potential for response actions.
+- Propose a scope of investigative and analytical activities to meet the stated objectives. - Perform sampling, analysis, and review of data sets to adequately scope the project and to develop project plans. - Develop preliminary remedial action objectives (RAOs). - Identify current and future risk posed by COPCs to human health and the environment. - Develop methods and a scope for the groundwater modeling. - Identify potential Applicable or Relevant and Appropriate Requirements (ARARs) associated with the location and contaminants at the site and potential response actions.